wandb/docs/docs/guides/launch/run-agent.md

 If your job was sourced from a container image via the `WANDB_DOCKER` environment variable, then this step is skipped.

 Launch currently supports building container images with [Docker](https://docker.com) and [Kaniko](https://github.com/GoogleContainerTools/kaniko).
-Kaniko should only be used when running the agent in a container, to avoid the security risks associated with running docker-in-docker.
+Kaniko should only be used when running the agent in a container, to avoid the security risks associated with running Docker-in-Docker.

 ### Execute the run